Vyral/doug-leugers-recruiting/_posts/2018-09-11-real-estate-rockstar-mastermind-maximizing-roi.md

   - Lead Conversion
   - Lead Generation
   - Buyer Prospects
-excerpt: >-
-  Agent compensation is an important topic for team leaders in this business.
-  Our latest Real Estate Rockstar Mastermind dove into this topic in great detail.
+excerpt:  Agent compensation is an important topic for team leaders in this business.
+We dive into this topic in great detail.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Doug+Leugers/Real+Estate+Rockstar+Mastermind+-Maximizing+ROI+by+Creating+the+Right+Team+Structure.mp4
 pullquote: